 Because the values of the Fund's investments will fluctuate with market conditions, so will the value of your investment in the Fund.
 You could lose money on your investment in the Fund, or the Fund could underperform other investments.
 The values of the Fund's investments fluctuate in response to the activities of individual companies and general stock market and economic conditions.
 As with most fixed income funds, the income on and value of your shares in the Fund will fluctuate along with interest rates.
 When interest rates rise, the market prices of the debt securities the Fund owns usually decline.
 When interest rates fall, the prices of these securities usually increase.
 Generally, the longer the Fund's average portfolio maturity and the lower the average quality of its portfolio, the greater the price fluctuation.
 The price of any security owned by the Fund may also fall in response to events affecting the issuer of the security, such as its ability to continue to make principal and interest payments or its credit rating.
 Below investment grade debt securities are speculative and involve a greater risk of default and price change due to changes in the issuer's creditworthiness.
 The market prices of these debt securities may fluctuate more than the market prices of investment grade debt securities and may decline significantly in periods of general economic difficulty.
-The Fund may hold illiquid securities which may reduce the return of the Fund because it may be unable to sell such illiquid securities at an advantageous time or price.
-Illiquid securities may also be difficult to value.
+The Fund may hold illiquid securities may also be difficult to value.
 The Fund is actively managed, and may frequently buy and sell securities.
-Frequent trading increases a Fund's portfolio turnover rate and may increase transaction costs, such as brokerage commissions and taxes, which in turn could detract from the Fund's performance.
+Frequent trading increases a Fund's performance.